5 Best Bubble Tea Places in Utah!

 If you haven’t yet experienced the delicious magic of bubble tea, you must visit one of the excellent bubble tea spots in Utah.
 This Taiwanese beverage is a tea base combined with either fruit of milk, complimented by chewy, delicious tapioca balls.
-If you’re in the mood for a fun, fruity, and satisfying drink, check out the 7 best places for bubble tea in the state.
+If you’re in the mood for a fun, fruity, and satisfying drink, check out the five best bubble tea places in the state.

 Pho Plus, Orem and Provo, UT